Jamie Reid (footballer, born July 1994)

-James Tyrrell Reid (born 15 July 1994) is a professional footballer who plays as a forward for club Stevenage of EFL League One.
+James Tyrrell Reid (born 15 July 1994) is a professional footballer who plays as a forward for club Reading.
 Born in England, he plays internationally for Northern Ireland.

 Early life

 Born in Torquay, Devon, Reid attended South Dartmoor Community College together with both Ollie Watkins and Matt Jay.

 Club career

 Exeter City

 Reid graduated from the Exeter City youth team to turn professional in April 2012.

 Reid made his debut for Exeter on 26 December 2012, receiving praise for his performance in a 3–1 defeat to Oxford United at St James Park.

 Dorchester Town

 He was loaned out to Conference South side Dorchester Town in July 2012.

 Torquay United

 On 18 February 2015, Jamie Reid completed a loan move to Torquay United.

 Truro City

 On 29 September 2015, Reid joined Truro City on a one-month loan.
 He made his debut just four days later, opening the scoring by lobbing the keeper from 20 yards out just eight minutes into a 3–0 win over Havant & Waterlooville.

 On 26 October, Steve Tully announced that Reid's loan had been extended by another month.